c0y0tl/asl/cold_war/README.md

 # Cold War
 Auto Splitter and Load Remover for Cold War
 ## Remark
-* Before starting speedrun you need to qs/ql
-* Last split manual
+* Final split upon exiting the menu.
 ## Usage
 * Download the script.
 * For LiveSplit add Edit Layout... > Control > Scriptable Auto Splitter to your layout.